The Pool of Arches is an ancient underground pool in Ramla. And you can sail in a boat inside this pool.

 But when you go down, this is how it looks from a boat.

 Once you enter, you get a rowing boat and start sailing across The Pool of Arches.
-However, cruising a big word, as the whole place is not significant.
+However, cruising is a big word, as the whole place is not big.
 Nonetheless, it is a unique experience.

 The pool is about one meter deep.

 After about 10-15 minutes, you are asked to return the boat.